 5. Cervicogenic Dizziness

-Dysfunctions of your cervical spine (neck) including chronic sprains/strains, acute injuries, and degenerative disc disease can result in a disruption to the mechanics of the joint, muscles and nerves.
-This can potentially send abnormal messages to the balance centres of your brain about positioning, which can create dizziness.
+Problems with your cervical spine (neck) including sprains/strains, acute injuries, and degenerative disc disease can result in a disruption to the joints, muscles and nerves.
+This can send abnormal neural messages to the balance centres of your brain about positioning, which then can create dizziness.

 Migraines are the severe headaches and sensitivity to light and sound that is thought to be related to unusual nerve and blood flow activity of the head and brain.
 The majority of migraine sufferers report having dizziness with their attacks.